elverdaderobutschito/WP-Static-File-Generator/README.md

 An example for usage can be found in the sources.

 index.html is an example of how to set up your template.

+To check it out go to: [Working Example](https://wp-static-file-generator.die-wordpress-agentur.de/index.html)